-The University is required to maintain fire and lightning coverage on all state-owned buildings and contents through the State Property Fire Insurance Fund (Fund), an internal service fund of the State.
-Such coverage is provided at no cost to the University for operations supported by the State's General Fund.
-Other operations not supported by the State's General Fund are charged for the coverage.
+The University is required to maintain all risk coverage on all state-owned buildings and contents through the State Property Fire Insurance Fund (Fund), an internal service fund of the State.
+Fire and lightning coverage is provided at no cost to the University for operations supported by the State's General Fund.
+Other operations not supported by the State's General Fund are charged for the fire and lightning coverage.
+Coverage for all remaining risks for all buildings is charged to the University.
 Losses covered by the Fund are subject to a \$5,000 per occurrence deductible.
 However, some agencies have chosen a higher deductible for a reduction in premium.